Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 role: Junior-year Student of Yao Class, Researcher in Blockchain and Proud Competitive Programmer
 avatar_filename: avatar.jpg
-bio: "My research interests include blockchain, cryptocurrencies and algorithms, aiming on building a more secure and more energy-efficient blockchain system.
-  I'm also an experienced and proud competitive programmer with notable achievements. "
+bio: "My research interests mainly lie in the intersection of blockchain, mechanism and incentive design, as well as game theory.
+I'm also an experienced and proud competitive programmer with some notable achievements. "

 interests:
-  - Blockchain
-  - Cryptocurrencies
+  - Blockchain and Cryptocurrencies
+  - Mechanism Design and Incentive Design
   - Game Theory
-  - Algorithms

 social:
   - icon: envelope